Paying for Long-Term Care

 Assisted Living Waiver

 The Assisted Living Waiver, or ALW, program allows patients staying at a skilled nursing facility to live in an assisted living home.
 The resident is responsible for the room and board fee, which is capped at $1,089.37.
-If SSI is the source of payment, room and board is capped at $1069.37 as of 2020.1 The resident’s Medi-Cal benefit will cover the cost of care.
+If SSI is the source of payment, room and board is capped at $1069.37 as of 2020.1 (Rates are slightly increased for 2021.
+Please refer to link a the bottom of this article for 2021 rates.)
+The resident’s Medi-Cal benefit will cover the cost of care.
 Because the total reimbursement to the facility is often lower than private pay fees, there are few facilities that participate in the ALW program.
 To be eligible, an individual must qualify for Medi-Cal with zero share of cost and have needs equivalent to those living in a skilled nursing facility.
 The goal of the ALW program is to safely transition individuals in a skilled nursing facility into a more home-like setting of an assisted living home.
 Assisted living homes also cost less than skilled nursing facilities, resulting in a mutually beneficial arrangement for the Medi-Cal program and ALW residents.
 For more information on the ALW program and detailed eligibility requirements, click here: https://www.dhcs.ca.gov/services/ltc/Pages/AssistedLivingWaiver.aspx

 A list of facilities in California accepting ALW is available here: https://www.dhcs.ca.gov/services/ltc/Documents/List-of-RCFE-facilities.pdf